 and construction stormwater permits

 for the project because, as proposed, they comply with all relevant environmental rules and regulations.
 The permits went through a rigorous internal review and an extensive public process involving more than 16,500 public comments.
-The Coyote Island Terminal is a coal export project proposed by Ambre Energy and would bring up to 8.8 million tons of coal a year by train from Montana and/or Wyoming to Boardman.
 After considering the comments received, DEQ has also concluded that a further water quality certification – called a 401 certification – is appropriate for the project.
 DEQ is consulting with the U.S. Army Corps of Engineers and Ambre Energy on the next steps for this certification.